Parliament of Sri Lanka: Officers

 When Parliament first meets after a general election, it will elect three members to serve as the Speaker, Deputy Speaker and Chairman of Committees (known simply as the Deputy Speaker) and the Deputy Chairman of Committees.
 Whilst presiding, the Speaker or Deputy Speaker wears ceremonial dress.

 Parliament Secretariat

-The Parliament Secretariat, headed by the Secretary General of Parliament, is in charge of all its administrative duties.
-Until 1972, the post was known as Clerk of Parliament.
+The Parliament Secretariat, headed by the Secretary General of Parliament (from 1978.09.07 to date), is in charge of all its administrative duties.
+Until 1978, September 06, the post was known as Clerk of Parliament.
 The Secretary General is appointed by the President, subject to the approval of the Constitutional Council.
 The Sergeant-at-Arms is responsible for the maintenance of law, order, and security on the House's premises and acts also as master-of-ceremonies.
 The Serjeant-at-Arms carries the ceremonial mace, a symbol of the authority of the People and of the Parliament, into the House each day in front of the Speaker, and the Mace is laid upon the Table of the House during sittings.
 Currently, the parliament secretariat administration is divided into nine departments.